 As the above linked Grantland article notes, they've since perfected their offense and it has led to successive championships.
 One can probably assume that Coach Spoelstra fine tuned the strategy, the newly shaped roster developed chemistry and management tweaked the roster (with additions of more perimeter shooting), all played an instrumental part in the creation of the present day oiled machine that is the Miami Heat's offense.

 Can Monty Williams do his part and help the Pelicans follow suit with such improvement?
-It's difficult to say, considering all the injuries the team has endured, but our best glimpse came during a 22 game period from November 16, 2013 to January 3, 2014.
-Although Anthony Davis missed 8 games, Smith 6 and Evans 2, the data serves as the best baseline with the continuity being the strongest as it has all season.
-In parentheses, are the ranks these four factors would place New Orleans offense among the rest of the league.
+It's difficult to say, considering all the injuries the team has endured, but our best glimpse came during a 22-game period from November 16, 2013 to January 3, 2014.
+Although Anthony Davis missed eight games, Smith, six, and Evans, two, the data serves as the best baseline with the continuity being the strongest as it has all season.
+In parentheses are the ranks these four factors place the New Orleans offense among the rest of the league.

 |11/16/2013-1/3/2014||50.4% (11th)||13.6% (2nd)||30.6% (2nd)||.252 (26th)|